 The Allied forces emerged victorious from the war by the end of the summer of 1945, but at a horrible price.
 More than fifty million people lost their lives.
 The world lost not just the soldiers but also the contributions they would have made later in their lives.

 Europe had been devastated by the war.
 Allied and Axis bombs had laid waste to large portions of the continent.
-All that remained in many cities were the burned out shells of what were once buildings.
+All that remained in many cities were the burned-out shells of what were once buildings.

-An uneasy “Cold War” followed as the United States and the Soviet Union, competed for supremacy.
+An uneasy Cold War followed as the United States and the Soviet Union competed for supremacy.
 Both nations stockpiled enough arms to guarantee the destruction of one another.
-This policy was known as “Mutually Assured Destruction,” and while costly and terrifying, it worked.
-Neither nation used their deadly arsenal, but both nations funded smaller wars to advance their interests.
+This policy was known as “Mutually Assured Destruction,” was costly and terrifying, but it worked.
+Neither nation used its deadly arsenal, though both superpowers funded wars among smaller nations to advance their interests.
 The Cold War ended with the breakup of the Soviet Union in 1991.

 Immediately after the Second World War, the United States feared that the Soviets would impose their totalitarian style of government on the ruined European nations.
 The United States decided that rebuilding Europe would prevent Soviet expansion.
-The Marshall Plan provided more than $35 billion in aid to Europe after the war.
+The American’s Marshall Plan provided more than $35 billion in aid to Europe after the war.

 Almost all European Jews perished in the Holocaust.
-The few remaining Holocaust survivors did not want to return to the countries that participated in their destruction.
+The few remaining survivors did not want to return to the countries that participated in their destruction.
 Anti-Semitic sentiment still existed in many European nations even after the terrible war had ended.
-Some found it was still not safe to return to their homes.
+Some Jews found it was still not safe to return to their homes.